the-organization-selection/.github/profile/README.md

 ## Contributing

 If you're interested in collaborating on projects or have ideas for improvements, don't hesitate to open an issue or submit a pull request.
-I'm always open to new ideas and contributions from the community!
+I'm always open to new ideas and contributions from the community :>

 ## License